 with increasing popularity, the Nepalese like to be photographed.
 But a permit of that would not hurt.
 Photos of a tourist nature can sometimes be financially important to the person concerned.

-One most important things that do’s & don’t is that handshaking in Nepal is not common practice. the form / style of greeting is something like that, one puts the palms together like a prayer in front of the breast and says “Namaste” the word “Namaste” translates from Sanskrit means “I greet the God in you” formula like “good morning “Good day and so on do not say in Nepal.
+One most important things that do’s & don’t is that handshaking in Nepal is not common practice. the form / style of greeting is something like that.
+One puts the palms together like a prayer in front of the breast and says “Namaste” the word “Namaste” translate from Sanskrit means “I greet the God in you” formula like “good morning “Good day and so on do not say in Nepal.
 Occasionally you greet informally with ” Jay Nepal ” or “Namaste”.